Bill Sowders

-William Jefferson "Little Bill" Sowders (November 29, 1864 – February 2, 1951) was a professional baseball player.
+William Jefferson "Little Bill" Sowders (November 29, 1864 – February 2, 1951) was an American professional baseball player.
 He was a right-handed pitcher over parts of three seasons (1888–1890) with the Boston Beaneaters and Pittsburgh Alleghenys.
 For his career, he compiled a 29–30 record in 71 appearances, with a 3.34 earned run average and 205 strikeouts.

 Sowders was born in Louisville, Kentucky, and later died in Indianapolis at the age of 86.
+He is buried at Crown Hill Cemetery and Arboretum, Section 32, Lot 165.
 Two of his brothers, John Sowders and Len Sowders, also played Major League Baseball.